Grow Your Own Food - How I made this DIY wicking garden bed

 Backyard gardens have long been popular, but now more than ever have they become important.
 They can bring families, neighbors, and communities together.
 Crop sharing is fun with neighbors, trading fruits, and vegetables.
 There is science backing the health benefits of getting your hands in the dirt and eating fresh food from the garden.

 Raised beds are great for planting and much easier to harvest and maintain.
 But watering them is always a challenge.
 How do you make sure each plant gets the right amount of water?
 Some with deep roots like tomatoes require a lot more water than something like beans or peas.
 And if you rotate plants each season, you have to change your watering system.
+That's where self-watering garden beds have the advantage.

 - Level the site